 A goal is placed in the middle of each goal line.
 Both of the goals have a colored yellow frame.
 Nets in grey or black color are attached to the goals and the ground behind the goal, provided that they are properly supported and do not interfere with the goalkeeper.
 The mesh size for this net is suggested to be less than 4 cm in order to keep the risk of entanglement low.
 The upper side of the goal should not be covered by a net in order to allow for easy access to the robots from above.
-The goals for the KidSize field have a crossbar at a height of 80 cm.
-The height of the net is the same and it is open from the top (see Fig. 2).
-The TeenSize and AdultSize goals have a crossbars are cylindrical and have a diameter of 10 cm (see Fig. 2).
+The goals for the KidSize field have a crossbar at a height of 80 110 cm.
+The height of the net is the same 100 cm and it is open from the top (see Fig. 2).
+The TeenSize and AdultSize goals have a crossbar at height of 180 cm and the height of the net is 120 cm.
+The goal posts and crossbars are cylindrical and have a diameter of 10 cm (see Fig. 2).